gabrielTor/pedidosya-clone/README.md

 ![](https://res.cloudinary.com/lookhome/image/upload/v1672886586/gifs/zgu3zw5zcmef0wdborl6.gif)

 ## General info
-This app is a clone of very known delivery company in Arggentina and is part of Deliveroo
+This app is a clone of very known delivery company in Argentina and is part of Deliveroo.

 ## Technologies
 Project is created with: